For Minor Children

 Serving Clients in New York City and the New York Metropolitan Area

-If you are separated, divorced, or never married to the surviving biological parent of your shared minor children, then that surviving parent will continue to be their guardian, unless the court finds that they are unfit to do so.
-Nevertheless, you will want to make prudent alternate choices regarding their guardianship should the situation arise or the surviving parent cannot take the responsibility.
+If you are married, separated, divorced, or never married to the surviving biological parent of your shared minor children, then that surviving parent will continue to be their guardian, unless the court finds that they are unfit to do so.
+Nevertheless, you will want to make prudent alternate choices regarding their guardianship should the situation arise, or the surviving parent cannot take the responsibility.

 While every family situation is different, here are some practical things to consider when selecting guardians for your minor child(ren) which will avoid conflict or differing approaches to their care: